Agora's CEMS TRAINING COURSE -Spring 2021

-COVID-19 UpdateDue to continuing safety concerns and hotel restrictions resulting from COVID 19, we have decided it is in the best interest of the attendees and our staff to completely hold the 2020 Fall session of our CEMS Training Program virtually via Zoom and YouTube.
-Course dates are still September 22-24, 2020.
+COVID-19 UpdateDue to continuing safety concerns and hotel restrictions resulting from COVID 19, we have again decided it is in the best interest of the attendees and our staff to completely hold the Spring 2021 session of our CEMS Training Program virtually via Zoom and YouTube.
+Course dates for the Spring 20201 course have now been confirmed are set for March 30 - April 1, 2021.
 The same 3-day agenda and training will be provided.
 The online version of our course will cover the same topics and agenda, and our staff will also monitor the comment features on Zoom and YouTube to provide you an opportunity to pose any questions that you may have for our presenters.
 The registration cost remains the same.

 Thank you so much for your patience and understanding these various changes that are being made in the name of safety.
 These are unpredictable and challenging times and we are looking forward to presenting this information to you in the safest way possible.
 If you have any questions or require any additional information, please do not hesitate to contact Robert Bivens or myself at (919) 791-3133 and (919) 791-3120 respectively.

 If you prefer to attend Agora's course in person, please let us know.
-Our Spring 2021 session will hopefully be held in person in either March or April 2021.
+We are hopeful our Fall 2021 session will be held in person in September 2021.

 Agora Environmental Consulting

 Click here to download a copy of the course brochure, which includes a registration form.
-The course registration will close on Friday, September 4, 2020.
+The course registration will open soon and will close on a date TBD.